mercadopago/devsite-docs/plugins_sdks/plugins/woocommerce/preferences.en.md

 >
 > Note
 >
 > The option to the activate currency conversion is available only for the Custom Checkout.
-The Smart Checkout converts automatically.
+The Checkout Mercado Pago converts automatically.

 ## Advanced configuration